-- Action plan developed for each strategy with SMART objectives, milestones and trajectories. - Year 2 Oct 2024 March 2025 - Delivery of the action plan, reflection and review, reporting and reset for year 3 based on year 2 outcomes. - Year 3 April 2025 March 2026 - Strategy refresh/update if required, and continued delivery - Year 4 April 2026 March 2027 - Continued focus on extending our PHM approach and reducing HI based on the data, re-set of clear objectives, milestones and trajectories - Year 5 April 2027 March 2028 - Reflection and continued focus on using PHM to drive improvement across the system and inform where we focus our effort, and a continued targeted focus on reducing HI
+- Action plans developed with SMART objectives, milestones and trajectories - Year 1 Oct 2024 March 2025 - Implementation of the action plans, reflection and review, establish reporting and refresh for next year based on outcomes. - Year 2 April 2025 March 2026 - Updated as required, and continue with delivery plans and monitoring of achievement against objectives, milestones and trajectories. - Year 3 April 2026 March 2027 - Continued focus on reducing Health Inequalities based on the data and insights in respect of outcomes and population experiences, extending our PHM approach and a re-set of objectives, milestones and trajectories - Year 4 April 2027 March 2028 - A continued and targeted focus on reducing Health Inequalities and reflection and continued focus on using PHM to drive improvement across the system and inform where we focus our effort. - Year 5 April 2028 March 2029 - Review and refresh both strategic documents for the future, with refreshed objectives and trajectories.

-Publication of a system wide Population Health Management strategy, and a Health Inequalities Strategy setting out our ambitions to reduce health inequalities over the next 5 years and the improvement we expect to see.
+Publication of action plans to reduce health inequalities and develop our PHM approach over the next 5-10 years and the improvement we expect to see.

 Develop a programme of evaluation based on the best available data and insight to measure progress.